kineticdata/task-handlers-kinetic-request-ce/published/kinetic_request_ce_attribute_values_retrieve_v1/README.md

 For instance, if just the space slug is provided, the space attributes will be returned.
 If the space and kapp slugs are provided, then the space attributes and the kapp attributes will be returned.
-If the form kapp, and space slugs are all provided, then the space attributes, the kapp attributes, and the form attributes will all be returned.
+If the form, kapp, and space slugs are all provided, then the space attributes, the kapp attributes, and the form attributes will all be returned.

 === Parameters